Internet of Things (IoT) - Part 2 (Building Blocks & Architecture)

 • Examples of sensors are gas sensor, water quality sensor, moisture sensor, etc.

 • Processors are the brain of the IoT system.
-Their main function is to process the data captured by the sensors and process them so as to extract the valuable data from the enormous amount of raw data collected.
+Their main function is to process the data captured by the sensors and process them so as to extract valuable data from the enormous amount of raw data collected.
 In a word, we can say that it gives intelligence to the data.

-• Processors mostly work on real-time basis and can be easily controlled by applications.
+• Processors mostly work on a real-time basis and can be easily controlled by applications.
 These are also responsible for securing the data – that is performing encryption and decryption of data.

-• In other words, we can say that gateway helps in to and fro communication of the data.
+• In other words, we can say that the gateway helps in to and fro communication of the data.
 It provides network connectivity to the data.
 Network connectivity is essential for any IoT system to communicate.

 • LAN, WAN, PAN, etc are examples of network gateways.

 • Applications form another end of an IoT system.
-Applications are essential for proper utilization of all the data collected.
+Applications are essential for the proper utilization of all the data collected.

 In Figure 2, the extreme right block forms the application end of the IoT system.

-Figure 2: Basic building blocks of IoT
+Figure 2.
+Basic building blocks of IoT

-HOW IoT WORKS
+HOW IoT WORKS?

 How the IoT works is quite simple.

-Second, by virtue of many kinds of communications technologies, it integrates object-related information into the information network and realizes the intelligent indexing and integration of the information related to masses of objects by resorting to fundamental resource services (similar to the resolution, addressing and discovery of the internet).
+Second, by virtue of many kinds of communications technologies, it integrates object-related information into the information network and realizes the intelligent indexing and integration of the information related to masses of objects by resorting to fundamental resource services (similar to the resolution, addressing, and discovery of the internet).

-Finally, utilizing intelligent computing technologies such as cloud computing, fuzzy recognition, data mining, and semantic analysis, it analyzes and processes the information related to masses of objects so as to eventually realize intelligent decision and control in the physical world.
+Finally, utilizing intelligent computing technologies such as cloud computing, fuzzy recognition, data mining, and semantic analysis, it analyzes and processes the information related to masses of objects so as to eventually realize intelligent decisions and control in the physical world.

 Let’s have a look at the following diagram.

-Figure 3: Layers of the IoT
+Figure 3.
+Layers of the IoT

 In the Physical layer, all the data collected by the access system (uniquely identifiable "things") collect data and go to the internet devices (like smartphones).
-Then via transmission lines (like fiber-optic cable) it goes to the management layer where all the data is managed separately (stream analytics and data analytics) from the raw data.
+Then via transmission lines (like fiber-optic cable), it goes to the management layer where all the data is managed separately (stream analytics and data analytics) from the raw data.
 Then all the managed information is released to the application layer for proper utilization of the data collected.

-IoT ARCHITECTURE LAYERS
+IoT ARCHITECTURE LAYERS?

 There are four major layers.

-Figure 4: IoT architecture layers
+Figure 4.
+IoT architecture layers

 At the very bottom of IoT architecture, we start with the Sensors and Connectivity network which collects information.
 Then we have the Gateway and Network Layer.
 Above which we have the Management Service layer and then at the end, we have the application layer where the data collected are processed according to the needs of various applications.